doruche/muon/README.md

 - __Inode Table__   Table of inodes, each inode is a fixed-size structure.
 - __Data Blocks__    Actual data blocks, where file contents are stored.
 ## Usage
 Muon is a `#[no_std]` library, and can be deployed in any Rust project.
 To use Muon, you need to implement the `BlockDevice` trait for your specific hardware, and optionally implement a caching strategy by implementing the `Cache` trait.
-Then create a `FileSystem` instance and use its methods to perform file operations.
+Then create a `FileSystem` instance and use its methods to perform file operations.<br/>
+Some usage examples can be found in the `tests` directory.